-Estimated Planned Environmental Planned Environmental project MP ID Project description expenditures 2022-2051 (000's) implementation timeframe Town of Aurora Town of East Gwillimbury Town of Georgina Township of King City of Markham Town of Newmarket City of Richmond Hill City of Vaughan Town of Whitchurch- Stouffville Transmission, c onveyance and pumping pro jects (continued) WW16 York Durham Sewage System Interim Servicing Construct a new sewage pumping station and connecting sewer to the York Durham Sewage System as recommended by completed Class EA.
-This project allows growth before the Water Reclamation Centre is commissioned. \$ 25,450 2022-2031 Class EA completed 2019 X X Х WW20 East Queensville Sewage Pumping Station and Forcemain Construct a new sewage pumping station just south of Queensville Sideroad and west of Highway 404 along with forcemain connecting to the West Queensville Sewage Pumping Station to service growth in parts of Queensville. \$ 16,320 2022-2031 Schedule B Х W3 East Woodbridge Pumping Station Decommissioning Decommission East Woodbridge Pumping Station, subject to outcome of a repurposing study. \$ 1,260 2032-2041 Schedule A+ W7 Vaughan Storage Expansion Phase 1 - Construct first phase of a new reservoir to accommodate growth in Pressure District 6, a key centre through which supply is delivered to other pressure districts.
-Phase 2 - Construct a second phase of the new Vaughan reservoir and implement works to expand the Pressure District 9 Vaughan system including a new elevated tank and associated connecting watermain. \$ 61,020 2032-2041 2042-2051 Schedule B X W9 North Richmond Hill Pumping Station Decommissioning Decommission North Richmond Hill Pressure District 8 Pumping Station, subject to outcome of repurposing study. \$ 1,470 2032-2041 Schedule A+ W11 North Markham Water Servicing Construct a new reservoir, a new water pumping station and associated watermains to connect the new facilities to the existing system.
-This project is required to support Markham urban expansion north of Elgin Mills Road and allow the implementation of the York East Water Servicing project (W13). \$ 112,720 2032-2041 Schedule B X W12 Stouffville Water Servicing Expand Stouffville storage capacity to service new development.
+Estimated Planned Environmental Muni cipality parti ally or fully se rviced by this project MP ID Project description expenditures 2022-2051 (000's) implementation timeframe Environmental Assessment (EA) Process Town of Aurora Town of East Gwillimbury Town of Georgina Township of King City of Markham Town of Newmarket City of Richmond Hill City of Vaughan Town of Whitchurch- Stouffville Transmission, c onveyance and pumping pro jects (continued) • WW16 York Durham Sewage System Interim Servicing Construct a new sewage pumping station and connecting sewer to the York Durham Sewage System as recommended by completed Class EA.
+This project allows growth before the Water Reclamation Centre is commissioned. \$ 25,450 2022-2031 Class EA completed 2019 Х Х Х WW20 East Queensville Sewage Pumping Station and Forcemain Construct a new sewage pumping station just south of Queensville Sideroad and west of Highway 404 along with forcemain connecting to the West Queensville Sewage Pumping Station to service growth in parts of Queensville. \$ 16,320 2022-2031 Schedule B Х W3 East Woodbridge Pumping Station Decommissioning Decommission East Woodbridge Pumping Station, subject to outcome of a repurposing study. \$ 1,260 2032-2041 Schedule A+ W7 Vaughan Storage Expansion Phase 1 - Construct first phase of a new reservoir to accommodate growth in Pressure District 6, a key centre through which supply is delivered to other pressure districts.
+Phase 2 - Construct a second phase of the new Vaughan reservoir and implement works to expand the Pressure District 9 Vaughan system including a new elevated tank and associated connecting watermain. \$ 61,020 2032-2041 2042-2051 Schedule B Х W9 North Richmond Hill Pumping Station Decommissioning Decommission North Richmond Hill Pressure District 8 Pumping Station, subject to outcome of repurposing study. \$ 1,470 2032-2041 Schedule A+ W11 North Markham Water Servicing Construct new facilities and associated watermains in Pressure District 7 and connect to the existing system.
+This project supports Markham urban expansion north of Elgin Mills Road and allows implementation of the York East Water Servicing project (W13).
+Phase 1 - Construct a new water pumping station with 37.5 million litres per day capacity and about 9 kilometres of connecting watermain to existing watermain at the intersection of Woodbine Avenue and Elgin Mills.
+Phase 2 - Construct a 20 million litre reservoir and about 4.6 kilometres of connecting watermain to the existing Elgin Mills watermain. \$ 112,720 2032-2041 Schedule B Х W12 Stouffville Water Servicing Expand Stouffville storage capacity to service new development.
 Project is expected to implemented in phases to maximize utilization of existing infrastructure.
 Phase 1 - Increase capacity of Stouffville Zone 2 booster pumping station before new storage facility is introduced.
-Phase 2 - Construct a new elevated tank and connecting watermain to provide long term storage capacity need in the service area. \$ 15,330 2032-2051 Schedule B X
+Phase 2 - Construct a new elevated tank and connecting watermain to provide long term storage capacity need in the service area. \$ 15,330 2032-2051 Schedule B Х